gthena97/ruby_lessons/README.md

 ## 1 added first file called word_count.rb that counts the amount of time a word appears in a text
 ## 2 added second file called def_alphabetize.rb that has a built-in way of handling sorting in reverse alphabetical order
 ## 3 added third file called create_class.rb that create a class, and generate instances of that class
+## 4 added fourth file called class_method_final_proj.rb that create a class, and defines private and public methods